 What are PACS components?

-PACS components consist of: a digital electronic archive for storing, indexing, and retrieving the images or reports, a workstation to query, process the image like web-based viewers, mobile/ tablet or desktop clients ( desktop workstations), secure network for data transmission and of-course the imaging machines.
+PACS components consist of: a digital electronic archive for storing, indexing, and retrieving the images or reports, a workstation to query, process the image like web-based viewers, mobile/ tablet or desktop clients (desktop workstations), secure network for data transmission and of-course the imaging machines.
+If you are looking for PACS client and DICOM workstation, we have compiled a list of the best open source PACS clients and DICOM workstations you can view it here.

 According to Zion Market Research study, that published in (Oct.
 31, 2018), The global market for PACS and RIS (Radiology Information Systems) was valued USD 2.6 billion in 2017, and it's expected to reach USD 4.3 billion by 2024(ref).
 Open source has a very slight share of PACS/ RIS growing market, but it's growing steadily, as we were fortunate to witness enterprise-grade open source PACS/ DICOM solution which comes with professional enterprise services from companies competing with closed-source proprietary solutions providers.